Skip the storebought stuff and make these homemade spinach & banana (3 ingredient) baby yogurt melts from scratch!

 Now if only I could figure out a way to clean my entire house following that method.
 One day, friends.
 One day.
-To end the week with a bang I’m sharing Harper’s favorite FAVORITE way to eat yogurt.
-I’m pretty certain that if she could write a cookbook it would be, The Many Ways to Eat Yogurt By Harper B.
+To end the week with a bang I’m sharing my toddler’s favorite FAVORITE way to eat yogurt.
+I’m pretty certain that if she could write a cookbook it would be, The Many Ways to Eat Yogurt.

 Here are my 3 basic requirements: Whole Milk + No Added Sugar + Grassfed or Organic.
-My favorite brands are Stonyfield Plain Whole Milk Greek Yogurt and Organic Valley Plain Grassmilk Yogurt (I have made these yogurt melts with both Greek and regular yogurt and I’ve found that the Greek yogurt is easier to pipe into little dots).
+My favorite brand is Stonyfield Plain Whole Milk Greek Yogurt (I have made these yogurt melts with both Greek and regular yogurt and I’ve found that the Greek yogurt is easier to pipe into little dots).

 So save yourself some money, skip the store-bought stuff, and make these for your baby from scratch.

-Don’t forget to Pin It for later!
+Pin It for later!

-3 Ingredient Homemade Baby Yogurt Melts
+Homemade 3 Ingredient Baby Yogurt Melts

-2 Bananas (you’ll want them to be ripe and firm)
+- 2 Bananas (you’ll want them to be ripe and firm)

-1 cup fresh Organic Baby Spinach
+- 1 cup fresh Organic Baby Spinach

 1. Line a baking sheet with parchment paper.